6 Best Ski Resorts in Nevada, 2024/25

 Diamond Peak has six lifts, the most important of which is the Crystal Express.
 This lift services most of the long runs at the resort, including the wonderful long cruiser called The Great Plunge.
 The mountain has 30 runs, and they are spread out over 655 acres.

 If you love to ski in the trees, Diamond Peak claims to have the best glade runs in the entire Lake Tahoe region.
-This past summer the resort has gone through and removed smaller trees and brush as part of a fire prevention program.
-The upside of this work is a more open gladed environment with new runs that still catch significant snow but have fewer obstacles for skiers.
+Prior to last season, the resort removed smaller trees and brush as part of a fire prevention program and skiers loved the open gladed environment with awesome runs that still catch significant snow but have fewer obstacles for skiers.

 On big snow days, head to the Solitude Canyon area for extensive sections of untracked powder that stick around longer than at the bigger resorts on the other side of the lake.